Rachid Hourizi

 Microsoft

-Jacky Wright is the Chief Digital Officer and Corporate Vice President, Microsoft US, where she inspires and leads teams to help businesses leverage technology to drive innovation, adopt sustainable and accessible business models, and digitally transform.
+Jacky is the Chief Digital Officer and Corporate Vice President, Microsoft US, where she inspires and leads teams to help businesses leverage technology to drive innovation, adopt sustainable and accessible business models, and digitally transform.
 A long-time advocate of equitable access to education for all, she is proud to help drive this forward with the Institute of Coding.

 Jonathan Young